Drugs & Medications - sodium phosphates oral

 sodium phosphates oral Interactions

-Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: other drugs that may affect the kidneys (e.g., ACE inhibitors such as lisinopril, ARBs such as valsartan, diuretics/"water pills" such as furosemide/hydrochlorothiazide, NSAIDs such as ibuprofen/naproxen).
+Some products that may interact with this drug include: other drugs that may affect the kidneys (e.g., ACE inhibitors such as lisinopril, ARBs such as valsartan, diuretics/"water pills" such as furosemide/hydrochlorothiazide, NSAIDs such as ibuprofen/naproxen).

 The watery bowel movements from sodium phosphate may cause your body to absorb less of your regular medicines and get less benefit from them.
 Consult your doctor or pharmacist about how to reduce this effect.

 sodium phosphates oral Overdose

 If overdose is suspected, contact a poison control center or emergency room immediately.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: muscle weakness, fast/slow/irregular heartbeat, mental/mood changes (e.g., confusion).NOTES: